chiefenne/PyAero/docs/meshing.rst

    Settings for the windtunnel around the airfoil (block 3)

 The final mesh block (see block 4 in :ref:`figure_mesh_blocks`) is the remainder of the windtunnel downstream.
 It copies the mesh distribution of blocks 1,2 and 3 onits upstream side.
 Again the settings left over here should be self explanatory, except :guilabel:`Equalize vertical wake line at (%)`.
 At the outlet of the windtunnel downstrream all cells have equal width in the vertical direction.
-The setting just mentioned allows to specify at which percentage of the block 4 in downstream directin the cells will be of homogeneous size in the vertical direction.
+The setting just mentioned allows to specify at which percentage of the block 4 in downstream direction the cells will be of homogeneous size in the vertical direction (see :ref:`figure_mesh_WT_wake_annotated`).

 .. _mesh_settings_WT_wake:
 .. figure::  images/mesh_settings_WT_wake.png